RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ```@example Main
 f1 = @formula dv ~ 1 + age * condition + (1|item) + (1|subj);
 ```
 Note that we did not include condition as random slopes for item and subject.
-This is mainly to keep the example simple and to keep the parameter theta easier to understand (see Section 3 for the explanation of theta).
+This is mainly to keep the example simple and to keep the parameter `θ` easier to understand (see Section 3 for the explanation of theta).

 Fit the model:
 ```@example Main
-m1 = fit(MixedModel, f1, dat, contrasts=contrasts)
+m1 = fit(MixedModel, f1, dat, contrasts=contrasts);
 print(m1)
 ```